 Successful negotiation as coverage counsel with well known "bad faith" counsel regarding $20 million default judgment against insured.
 Matter involved interpretation of manuscript endorsements and insured warranty endorsement resulting in settlement of $1 million.

-Represent insurer in pollution coverage claim for clean-up of tideland waters near San Diego.
-The applicability of the "sudden and accidental" pollution exclusion is at issue.
-Negotiating a settlement involving a site release to compromise the insured's claim for coverage.
+Represented insurer in pollution coverage claim for clean-up of tideland waters near San Diego.
+The applicability of the "sudden and accidental" pollution exclusion was at issue.
+Negotiated a settlement involving a site release to compromise the insured's claim for coverage.

 Represent multiple insurers in an asbestos coverage action where the insured is claiming that many of the claims filed against it are "operations" claims, and not "products" claims, and thus not subject to an "aggregate limit" in the insurer's policies, thus leading to perpetual coverage.
 Coverage determinations for the underlying asbestos claims involving complicated issues of successorship coverage have also been addressed.
 The matter also involves a bankruptcy of the insured.

 Represented a major workers' compensation insurer in multiple cases in connection with recovery of unpaid policy premiums.
 These actions range from a policyholder simply being unable to pay premiums because of its despondent financial condition, to policyholders who undergo some corporate transactions and claim they are no longer responsible for the debts and obligations of their predecessors, to policyholders who allege claim mishandling, improper or inaccurate policy audits, or improper classifications of payroll codes by the insurance company.
 Our firm's record in these cases is extraordinarily positive.